elestio/cloudgate/README.md

 **options:**

-    -r --rootfolder [path] root folder for your app, this impact the chdir and from where your code is loaded when doing require()
+    -r [path] root folder for your app, this impact the chdir and from where your code is loaded when doing require()

     -p --port   Port to use [3000]

+    -oc --outputcache [0 or 1] Default is 0, disabled.
+When enabled this will cache all GET requests until file is changed on disk.

     -w --watch  Activate file change watch [default: disabled]